QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Acknowledgements

-I would like to thank Ji\v{r}{\'i} Filip for feedback on the pseudo-code listings included in Appendix \ref{sec:code}, and also for implementing an alternative QCBA implementation, which is available in the pyARC Python package for association rule classification.
+We would like to thank the anonymous reviewers for the very detailed, thorough and insightful feedback that led to many improvements in the manuscript.
+We would also like to thank Ji\v{r}{\'i} Filip for feedback on the pseudocode listings in the early version of the manuscript and for implementing an alternative QCBA implementation, which is available in the pyARC Python package for association rule classification.
+An earlier version of part of the text used in this article was included in the first author's PhD thesis at the Queen Mary University of London \cite{kliegr2017effect}.